yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 # Conclusion
 {:.no_toc}

-Here you learn to use OpenRefine from Galaxy platform to clean Biodiversity data.
+Here you learned how to use OpenRefine tool from Galaxy platform to clean Biodiversity data.
+This tutorial notably allowed you to apply some basic but powerfull functionnalities of OpenRefine to clean your data.